TowingTop/flasky/README.md

 # flasky
-A reference implementation of Flasky restful API service
+A Reference Implementation of Flasky Restful API Service